Last updated: May 26, 2026

 Workouts

 Workout lines appear below the past performance lines and show the horse’s recent timed training runs at the track.
-They are recorded by official clockers and published in the form, typically showing the last four to six workouts.
 The format is: date, track, distance, surface, time, and a notation for how the horse was asked to run (breezing vs. handily).
 A bullet point (•) before a workout indicates it was the fastest workout at that distance on that day at that track.
 For a deeper guide to what workouts reveal, see our article on understanding horse racing workouts.

 | Workout Notation | What It Means |